Separation of Employment

 Resignation

 Resignation is a voluntary separation initiated by the employee.
-A regular, hourly employee who resigns with at least two weeks' written notice or a salaried employee who resigns with at least one month's written notice is eligible for pay for any unused vacation and the earned vacation credit toward the next year.
+A regular, hourly employee who resigns with at least two weeks' written notice or a salaried employee who resigns with at least one month's written notice (i.e., 30 calendar days) is eligible for pay for any unused vacation and the earned vacation credit toward the next year.
 Employees may not take vacation during the period of notice without their supervisor's express approval.
 In all cases the employee's effective date of termination is the last day they work.
 Managers should request that the resigning employee write a letter of resignation and send a copy to the Office of Human Resources.

 Absence Without Notification

 Employees must notify their supervisors if they are going to be absent for any reason.
 If an employee is absent without prior supervisor approval, they must notify their supervisor of the reason for the absence at the earliest possible time.
-If the employee has not provided such notification before the end of three consecutive working days, the College will consider that the employee has voluntarily quit without notice.
+If the employee has not provided such notification before the end of three consecutive working days, Dartmouth will consider that the employee has voluntarily quit without notice.
 Employees may be disciplined, up to and including discharge, for being absent without notice or approval.

 Involuntary Termination